It’s Monday again, so time for another Monday Marketing post. Today, I want to discuss why writers should be taking up guest posting opportunities!

 Remember to interact

 Many guest posts end up with comments and likes, it is important that you schedule a time to revisit your guest posts to reply to these comments.
-This all gives a specific look to a writer.

 If you have several guest posts scheduled, which is common during an upcoming launch, make sure you have a record of when they go live and then check back over the following few days, to interact with readers who have left comments.